Zbehel/AttentionMech_onTimeSeries/README.md

 ## 📝 Description

 This project is a binary classification among Epileptic patients and non epileptic.
 It is trained on EEG recordings from the TUH Dataset.
-The whole project can be find here : [Original Repository](https://github.com/sonydata/EEG_Epilepsy_Classification)
+This is my main contribution from a group project that can be find here : [Original Repository](https://github.com/sonydata/EEG_Epilepsy_Classification)

 And with a streamlit deployed on HF : [EEG Epilepsy App](https://huggingface.co/spaces/MorganBrizon/EEG_Epilepsy_App)